Brazilian Jiu Jitsu Team History, Fighter Stats, Biographies and News

 Cole Abate Biography

-Cole Abate was born on November 16, 2004, in Beaumont, Texas, USA, growing up in San Antonio, TX.
+Cole Abate was born on November 16, 2004, in Beaumont, Texas, USA, and grew up in San Antonio, TX.

 Drawn to athletic endeavors from a very young age, Abate started playing basketball and baseball at the age of 4.
 Already showing premature signs of competitiveness as a young child, Cole gradually became disheartened with team sports as his teammates did not share the same levels of focus and ambition for competition, displaying a more ludic approach towards these activities.

 After his first jiu-jitsu class, Cole Abate was immediately drawn to the sport/martial art as was his father.
-The fact that it was challenging and he was not dependent on teammates to draw success from this activity was one of many favorable factors that led to his decision of leaving basketball and baseball behind to focus on grappling.
+The fact that it was challenging and he was not dependent on teammates to draw success from this activity was one of many favorable factors that led to his decision to leave basketball and baseball behind to focus on grappling.

 Under the guidance of coach Rodrigo Pinheiro, Cole quickly climbed through the belt ranks while competing regularly and winning some of the most important medals in the Teen, Junior, and Juvenile Divisions.

-Cole’s talent shined through to eventually calling for the attention of promotor Jeferson Maycá of the Copa Podio jiu-jitsu show.
-Maycá developing an event (Orange League) destined to find the top junior talent in the world, gathering athletes from across the globe.
-At the time (2019) Abate revealed himself to a wider audience, particularly in Brazil, where the event took place (Manaus).
+Cole’s talent shone through to eventually calling for the attention of promoter Jeferson Maycá of the Copa Podio jiu-jitsu show.
+Maycá was developing an event (Orange League) destined to find the top junior talent in the world, gathering athletes from across the globe.
+At the time (2019), Abate revealed himself to a wider audience, particularly in Brazil, where the event took place (Manaus).
 These travels abroad also propelled Abate to learn Portuguese, a language he speaks fluently.

 After years of repeated success in the colored belt divisions, on July 10, 2023, Cole Abate was promoted to the black belt rank by his instructor, Guilherme Mendes.